xrzhuang/mapsapi/README.md

 }}
 ```

 Now your map should be centered where you wanted.
 Next, we're going to adjust the zoom to cover all the area you want to see.
-Right below `initial center={{...}}` add
+Right below `initial center={{...}}` in the `Maps` tag add

 ```javascript
 zoom={16}